-Baked double chocolate donuts dipped in a chocolate glaze and topped with sprinkles, coconut or whatever your heart desires.
+Gluten Free Baked Double Chocolate Donuts dipped in a chocolate glaze and topped with sprinkles, coconut or whatever your heart desires.
 These gluten free donuts are light, easy and oh-so-good.
 They can easily be made dairy free too!

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – i love seeing what you make!